 5.3.
-Improvement of Grades: For improvement of grades, a student shall have to apply on the prescribed form available on the University Website or the Examination Branch of the University, along
+Improvement of Grades: For improvement of grades, a student shall have to apply on the prescribed form available on the University Website or the Examination Branch of the University, along with the original Detailed Marks Certificate or the copy of the result sheet and the prescribed fee, as revised from time to time.

-J.
+A.